nerpaula/arangodb-docs-alpha/site/content/analyzers/_index.md

-processing including tokenization, language-specific word stemming, case conversion and removal of diacritical marks (accents) from characters only become possible with Analyzers.
+processing including tokenization, language-specific word stemming, case conversion and removal of diacritical marks (accents) from characters only become possible with Analyzers. test test test test

-Analyzers parse input values and transform them into sets of sub-values, for example by breaking up text into words.
-If they are used in Views then the documents' attribute values of the linked collections are used as input and additional metadata is produced internally.
+Analyzers parse input values and transform them into sets of sub-values, for example by breaking up text into words.s If they are used in Views then the documents' attribute values of the linked collections are used as input and additional metadata is produced internally.
 The data can then be used for searching and sorting to provide the most appropriate match for the specified